 The creative industry economy has reached a point of sub-zero hours contracts where hard cash often isn’t even mentioned in return for work.
 It’s not even a ‘gig economy’ because there are so few guarantees.
 Traditional digits have been relegated and replaced with the promise of virtual social media digits.
 Payment is made in retweets, a byline with a backlink to a website, crediting with a twitter handle, the much heralded ‘exposure’.

-But you might question whether there are a strong number of legitimate media jobs available to graduates across the UK at the end of their degrees; jobs that pay actual money.
+It’s questionable whether there are a strong number of legitimate media jobs available to graduates across the UK at the end of their degrees; jobs that pay actual money.
 And if there aren’t, who is to blame for that?
-Who is to blame for creating a generation of largely frustrated young media folk mis-sold an occupation which doesn’t really exist?
+Who is to blame for creating a generation of largely frustrated young media folk mis-sold occupations that don’t really exist?
 You might also wonder whether this is under-discussed and underreported because most media outlets with a responsibility for discussing and reporting free work practises are themselves directly gaining from them.

 Am I A Massive Hypocrite?

 On reflection, there is a degree of conflict and contradiction in this post.
-It appears like I am trying to convince any potential readers and myself that social media numbers do not matter, and for the sake of our collective real-life sanities we should not obsess over them.
+It appears like I am trying to persuade that social media numbers do not matter, and for the sake of our collective real-life sanities we should not obsess over them.
 But of course they can matter, quite a lot.
 If you get it spectacularly right, or even significantly right, it can make a big difference to those most important numbers with pound signs next to them.

 However, I am still not willing to squander vast chunks of time by blithely following thousands of accounts in order to up the numbers, or to trade my services in return for anything which is not money.